ashokrajar/mylife.ashokraja.in/content/post/wakatime.md

 thumbnailImage = "/img/thumbs/wakatime.png"
 +++

-It's really a informative cloud app to keep track your work timeline.
+It's really an informative cloud app to keep track of your coding timeline.
 <!--more-->

 ## Wakatime - A nice time tracking cloud application

 ![My Wakatime Dashboard](/img/wakatime.png)

 It has plugins to integrate with popular IDEs/Browsers/Editors.
-I primarily use it on
+I primarily use it with,

 - Pycharm
 - SublimeText